Issue

 PropertyDefinition:...AssignmentExpression

-be the result of evaluatingAssignmentExpression
+1. LetexprValuebe the result of evaluatingAssignmentExpression.

-be a new empty List.
+3. LetexcludedNamesbe a new empty List.

 4. Return?
-CopyDataProperties(object, fromValue, excludedNames)
+CopyDataProperties(object, fromValue, excludedNames).

 There is currently no other way to mutate the object other than just assigning its properties directly.

-.
+As @Heretic Monkey noted in the comments: the question is tagged as typescript while I'm answering about javascript.
 The thing is that TS compiler must retain the native js runtime semantics, so in this very case it's okay to refer to the ES2018 standard.

 Answered By - zerkms